mattschneble/knowledge-quiz/README.md

 ## Learning Points

-Throughout the development of this program I was able to develop my JavaScript, JQuery and bootstrap skills including (but not limited to): functions, bootstrap HTML to make it easier to apply CSS styling, transversing a website by use of the DOM, localStorage, DayJS() and more.
+Throughout the development of this program I was able to develop my JavaScript, JQuery and API abilities, as well as continuing to work on my HTML and CSS.
+I was able to utilize different skills such as creating arrays, developing variables using the API methods, appending information to the DOM, and continuing to grow my JavaScript function skills.

 ### Matt Schneble